NataliaVelasquez18/Weather-analysis-with-SQLAlchemy-and-SQLite/README.md

 **PostgreSQL** is recommended when: Data integrity and reliability is highly concerned, custom Procedures which is extensible to run the complex task, complexity with ease.
 PostgreSQL gives you the functionality to maintain such a complex database smoothly without limitations.

+**SQLAlchemy** is a library that facilitates the communication between Python programs and databases.
+Most of the times, this library is used as an Object Relational Mapper (ORM) tool that translates Python classes to tables on relational databases and automatically converts function calls to SQL statements.

 ### Installing